amankrmj01/ViChat/README.md

 - Initial release with core messaging functionality.

 ## Screenshots
-Insert your app screenshots here to showcase the app's interface and features.

-!ViChat Screenshot 1
-!ViChat Screenshot 2

 We're excited for you to try ViChat and look forward to your valuable feedback as we continue to improve and expand our app's capabilities.